2021 Aurora Borealis Cup playoffs

 The 2021 Aurora Borealis Cup playoffs or the 2021 Naisten Liiga playoffs (Naisten Liiga pudotuspelit 2021) was the playoff tournament of the 2020–21 Naisten Liiga season.
 The Naisten Liiga playoffs began on 3 March and the Aurora Borealis Cup was awarded to Kiekko-Espoo, the 38th Finnish Champion in women's ice hockey, on 25 March.

 Playoff bracket

+International travel restrictions and quarantine protocols due to the COVID-19 pandemic necessitated extended travel schedules for national teams competing in the 2021 IIHF Women's World Championship, originally scheduled to begin on 4 April 2021, and the Naisten Liiga playoff structure was modified to conclude a week earlier than expected to accommodate a training camp within the quarantine period for the Finnish national team.
+On 27 February, it was announced that, in order to name the Finnish Champion by 27 March at the latest, the quarterfinal series were to be reduced from the standard best-of-five system to best-of-three.
+The best-of-five semifinals and finals and the bronze medal match remain unchanged.

+In an unexpected twist, on 4 March the International Ice Hockey Federation (IIHF) announced that the 2021 Women's Worlds were to be postponed until 6–16 May 2021.
+As the first games of the Naisten Liiga quarterfinals had already been played the day before, the playoff structure announced on 27 February remained in place following announcement of the postponement.

 Quarterfinals

 The best-of-three quarterfinals (Puolivälierät) began on 3 March 2021 and were scheduled to be continued on 6 March with a third 7 March, if necessary.
 Home ice advantage was granted to the higher seeded teams for the first and potential third games.
 Each of the four quarterfinal series concluded in two game sweeps in favor of the higher seeded teams.

 (1) Kiekko-Espoo vs. (8) Team Kuortane

 Kiekko-Espoo earned the first seed after winning the regular season title with 2.41 points per game, marking the team's third consecutive regular season victory, and finished with 65 points in 27 games.
 Team Kuortane defeated RoKi Rovaniemi in the last game on the last day of the season to claim second place in the lower division series and secure the eighth seed.
 The teams last met in the 2019–20 Aurora Borealis Cup semifinals, which Kiekko-Espoo won in three games.
 They faced one another only once during the 2020–21 season, a 5–3 victory for Kiekko-Espoo on 14 November 2020.